 Jerry holds a BSc in Biomedical Engineering from Drexel University.

-Kevin is responsible for delivering preclinical validation in models for a respiratory project.
-He draws upon standard as well as innovative measurement tools to assess physiological end points and incorporates them into a closed loop design to optimise treatment parameters with the goal of providing a compelling demonstration against a pharmaceutical comparator.
+Kevin is responsible for delivering preclinical validation in models for respiratory indications.
+He draws upon standard as well as innovative measurement tools to assess physiological end points and incorporates them into a closed loop design to optimise treatment parameters with the goal of providing a compelling preclinical demonstration.

 Prior to joining Galvani Bioelectronics, Kevin led a lead-optimisation program at GSK developing small molecule sodium channel blockers for cough and other respiratory indications.